 35. And Hokkaido

-If you love nature, Hokkaido should be near the top of your list.
-While it doesn’t have the big cities or history of Tokyo or Kyoto, the natural beauty is overwhelming.
+For your first time traveling in Japan, you probably haven’t considered Hokkaido.
+But, if you love nature, Hokkaido should be near the top of your list.
+While it doesn’t have the size of Tokyo or the history of Kyoto, the natural beauty is overwhelming.

 During winter, you can find some of the best ski resorts in the country.
 During spring and summer, it comes alive with flowers and offers great opportunities for exploring nature.
 Plus, the seafood is fantastic!